There may come a time when you might want to shrink tempdb because it has become too large.

 How to shrink tempdb using ALTER DATABASE

 As in my post about moving tempdb, you can use the ALTER DATABASE command to perform a tempdb resize.
-A restart of the SQL Server service will shrink tempdb to its original predefined size but you can also resize tempdb using ALTER DATABASE.

 The following script will resize both the log and data file to be 100Mb.

 MODIFY FILE (NAME = templog, SIZE=100Mb);

 This operation requires a SQL Server service restart once the tempdb configuration has been set by ALTER DATABASE.